All profile and application questions/requirements must be completed and submitted before application can be reviewed.

 For more information, visit Science Education Programs at ORNL or contact HERE@orau.org.

-Must be currently enrolled as a full-time undergraduate student in a degree-seeking program at a regionally accredited U.S. college or university at time of application (including accredited community colleges)
+Or be currently enrolled in a master's degree-seeking program at a regionally accredited U.S. college or university at time of application

 Be 18 years of age